Workplace Benefits

 4. Year-to-year rollover: Contributions to your HSA won’t reset every year.
 You’ll be able to roll over your unused HSA funds and build the account year after year.

-5. Retirement benefits: Once you turn 65, funds from an HSA can be withdrawn without a penalty.
+5. Retirement benefits: Once you turn 65, funds from an HSA can typically be withdrawn without a penalty.
 However, taxes will need to be paid on any non-medical withdrawals.

 6. HSA matching: Some employers encourage their employees to open HSAs by offering to match contributions, as they would with a 401(k).